gtarobotics/self-driving-car/README.md

 First update the scripts to latest version from GitHub

 	./update_scripts.sh
+	nvcc -V #to check the CUDA version

+CUDA version can be switch with:

+	switch_to_CUDA-7.5.sh

+	switch_to_CUDA-8.0.sh

-And run a performance test, this will also confirm that env (CPU/GPU) is working
+Then run a performance test, this will also confirm that env (CPU/GPU) is working

 	./run_quick_benchmark.sh